cnumr/best-practices/chapters/BP_025_en.md

 ### Description

-Declare multiple DOM (Document Object Model) together in the same stylesheet when these DOM elements have common CSS properties.
-This method helps reduce CSS size.
+When several DOM (Document Object Model) elements share some CSS properties, write the declarations together in the same sheet to reduce de CSS size.

 ### Example